Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 -   `takeoff_angle`: Takeoff angle in degrees.
 -   `travel_time`: Travel time between the seismic source and the recording site in seconds.
 -   `earth_model_id`: A `ResourceIdentifier` representing the velocity model used.
--   `length`: Computed length of the ray.
+-   `length`: Computed length of the ray
 -   `baz`: Computed back azimuth of the ray.
 -   `incidence_angle`: Computed incidence angle of the ray.